Siege of Yongqiu: Background

 An Lushan had enjoyed many successes early on in his rebellion.
 His army numbered more than 160,000, and was growing rapidly.
-In the fall of 755, An Lushan won a major victory at Luoyang, the eastern capital of the Tang Dynasty.
-With civilians losing faith in the Tang Dynasty, and more people and generals joining An Lushan's newly proclaimed Great Yan Dynasty every day, it seemed that the Tang Dynasty was near its end.
+In the fall of 755, An Lushan won a major victory at Luoyang, the eastern capital of the Tang dynasty.
+With civilians losing faith in the Tang dynasty, and more people and generals joining An Lushan's newly proclaimed Great Yan dynasty every day, it seemed that the Tang dynasty was near its end.
 An Lushan set his eyes on Chang'an, the capital of Tang.

 Suiyang was of great military significance.
-If the Tang Dynasty could defend this area, An Lushan's influence would be limited to the north of China for the time being.
-This would give the Tang Dynasty enough time to prepare defences further south.
-If An Lushan conquered this area quickly, he would be free to conquer the rest of the resource-rich southern China.
+It was the entry point to the Jianghuai region that provided the grain and transportation infrastructure supporting the northwestern war effort.
+If the Tang dynasty could defend this area, An Lushan's influence would be limited to northeast China for the time being.
+This would give the Tang dynasty enough time to stabilise the situation in the north and prepare defences further south.
+If An Lushan conquered this area quickly, he would be free to conquer the Jianghuai region and the rest of resource-rich southern China, dooming the isolated Jiedushi in the northwest.
+Yongqiu was an outlying fortress of Suiyang essential to its long-term security.

 At this time, the governor of the Suiyang District, Yang Wanshi (楊萬石), decided to surrender to An Lushan.
 The governor of the city of Yongqiu, Linghu Chao (令狐潮), agreed with the surrender after the fall of Luoyang, which in his view made the Tang cause hopeless.
 The army commander of Suiyang Fortress at this time was Zhang Xun.
-He refused to follow Yang Wan Shí's surrender orders, and instead gathered around 3,000 citizens and soldiers to combat the rebels.
+He was ordered to follow Yang Wanshi in surrendering, and to receive the rebel army west of the city.